piqnt/stage.js/README.md

 ### Tree Model
 Every app consists of a tree.
-The tree's root is provided as `stage`.
+The tree's root is created and returned by `Stage.mount()`.

 ```javascript
 // Create a new node instance (with no textures)